HunyuanImage 3.0 Technical Report: Model Training

-\paragraph{DPO.}We utilize DPO to address common issues of structural deficiency in image generation.
-The training data is prepared by first generating a corpus of images from the SFT model.
-These images are subsequently annotated to create a paired dataset of high-quality and low-quality samples.
-This dataset serves as a preference signal, which is applied to effectively suppress distortions and improve visual appeal.
+\paragraph{SFT.} For the SFT stage, we curate a high-quality text-to-image dataset spanning diverse domains, including landscapes, portraits, and OCR.
+This is further expanded into a comprehensive editing dataset by systematically pairing image types with specific editing operations, governed by stringent filters to ensure spatial consistency and identity preservation.
+To enhance the instruction-following capabilities of the model, we integrate sophisticated reasoning data.
+Finally, a multi-stage training strategy is employed, where subsequent phases progressively incorporate higher-fidelity samples to refine performance.

+\paragraph{DPO.} We employ DPO to mitigate prevalent issues in text-to-image and editing tasks, such as structural distortion, sampling instability, and perceptible synthetic artifacts.
+Our DPO is structured into two distinct stages.
+In the first stage, we utilize an extensive corpus of paired data to bolster sampling stability and ensure consistency in editing.
+The second stage focuses on refining visual realism by leveraging a curated, high-quality subset of samples.
+This hierarchical training strategy effectively suppresses structural defects while significantly reducing visual artifacts and enhancing the overall aesthetic fidelity of the generated images.

-\paragraph{MixGRPO.}MixGRPO is an efficient online reinforcement learning framework that extends GRPO to flow-based models through a hybrid ODE–SDE sampling strategy.
-We apply MixGRPO with both open-source and proprietary reward models to optimize aesthetics (style, composition, lighting), mitigate distortions, and reduce artifacts.
+\paragraph{MixGRPO.} MixGRPO is an efficient online reinforcement learning framework that extends GRPO to flow-based models through a hybrid ODE–SDE sampling strategy.
+We apply MixGRPO with proprietary reward models to optimize aesthetics (style, composition, lighting), mitigate distortions, and reduce artifacts.
 In addition, we refine advantage estimation to accelerate convergence, and demonstrate the scalability of MixGRPO to large-scale training regimes, achieving stronger alignment with human preferences.
+To address a variety of image-to-image tasks, including image editing and identity (ID) preservation, we employ a balanced multi-task joint training strategy.
+This approach involves iteratively training multiple reward models, each targeting a different quality dimension.
+For the face ID preservation task, we specifically investigated and tailored a suitable reward model.
+Furthermore, we curated a challenging and diverse dataset of image-to-image pairs to guide model convergence more efficiently.
+Through these comprehensive explorations, we achieved significant improvements in the model's ability to preserve non-edited regions, maintain facial identity, and enhance overall image quality.

 \paragraph{SRPO.} SRPO is a novel gradient-guided online reinforcement training strategy designed to enhance the realism and aesthetic quality of generated images.
 It directly injects a noise prior into the latent space features and then denoises it to a clean image in a single step.
 It selects the initial interval of the denoising trajectory for optimization, where the model has greater flexibility for improvement.
 By incorporating differentiable reward signals from both positive and negative text guidance, the model can efficiently align with human preferences and mitigate common issues in AI-generated images, such as oversaturation, incoherent lighting and colors, and poor skin texture.